ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 **File uploading:** <br>
 When writing applications that depend a lot on network access and accessing files on the disk we have to keep an eye on how the data is being transferred back and forward.
-For ultimate efficiency, especially when dealing with large sets of data.
-We need to be able to access that data piece by piece.
+For ultimate efficiency, especially when dealing with large sets of data, we need to be able to access that data piece by piece.
 When that happens, we can start manipulating that data as soon as it arrives at the server.
-In stead of holding it in memory until all chunks have arrived and writing it to disk, node can for example create a writeable stream on the disk and write the chunks directly to the files without keeping them in memory and without blocking the entire application.
+Instead of holding it in memory until all chunks have arrived and writing it to disk, node can for example create a writable stream on the disk and write the chunks directly to the files without keeping them in memory and without blocking the entire application.
 This way it can also receive multiple files at the same time.

 ## Benefits of Javascript across the stack